 Narrowing the view, when the email selection gets more serious

-Going from a long to a short list of email marketing vendors requires a better and clearer definion of what you want.
+Going from a long to a short list of email marketing vendors requires a better and clearer definition of what you want.
 Note that we aren’t up to the pitching yet, the short list should only contain candidates that are real candidates to invite.
 Now that is the difference.

-Be sure to write down your arguments when NOT selecting an Email service provider at this point, you might find that the insight into your requirements change over time.
-In that case it is good to know why you eliminated certain Email tools.
+Be sure to write down your arguments when NOT selecting an Email service provider at this point, general good plus bad points you came across.
+You might find that your requirements could change over time.
+In that case, it is good to know why you eliminated certain vendors.

 The email marketing pitching begins, sort of

-A high quality group of Email service providers selected
+A high-quality group of Email service providers selected

 Less confident, looking for a more creative solution or have a more complex or high stake situation?
-In that case you might want to look into 4-7 email suppliers to pitch on your project.
+In that case, you might want to look into 3-6 email suppliers to pitch on your project.
 If you want to deviate from the numbers given in this article, trust me, it isn’t necessary to invite more.